sul-dlss/wallscreens/README.md

 each wallscreen can host several experiences, and experiences can be shared across multiple wallscreens. an experience is a set of curated content, which can take the form of:
 - a slideshow of many images with captions
 - a guided tour that zooms in on locations in a single high-resolution image
-- a collection of video clips arranged into subsets
+- a video with multiple themed sections, each containing several clips

 the content used in the wallscreens and experiences is stored as YAML files in the `_data/` directory. text content and media links supplied by curators are defined for each experience.